 Staying At Bromo

-If you want to stay really close to the action, there are some Bromo hotels at Cemoro Lawang village but they tend to be pretty basic, and a bit overpriced for what you get.
+If you want to stay really close to the action, there are some hotels at Cemoro Lawang village right by Bromo, but they tend to be pretty basic and overpriced for what you get.

 Best Things To Do At Mount Bromo

-Before you start exploring the Bromo mountain up close, you have to see the sunrise from the top of the caldera.
-Every Mount Bromo tour package starts like this, and for good reason.
+Before you start exploring the mountain up close, you have to see the sunrise from the top of the caldera.
+Every tour package starts like this, and for good reason.

 Your main options are Seruni Point, King Kong Hill, Bukit Perahu, Bukit Cinta, or the highest viewpoint Penanjakan.
 You can click each of these links for map coordinates.